aappddeevv/scalajs-reaction/README.md

 changes in a few dimensions of the reactive UI API problem--almost the very definition of "disruptive."

-scalajs-react emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including those using global state-managed solutions such as redux.
+scalajs-reaction emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including those using global state-managed solutions such as redux.
 At the same time, it allows you to build your entire interface in scalajs-react.
 As long as your front-end